-medical equipment, appliances and devices, and medical

-supplies that have both a non-therapeutic and therapeutic use.
-These include:
+medical equipment (durable), appliances, devices, and supplies that have both a non-therapeutic and therapeutic use.
+These include but are not limited to:

-- exercise equipment; - air conditioners, dehumidifiers, humidifiers, and purifiers;
+- exercise equipment;

+- air conditioners, dehumidifiers, humidifiers, and purifiers;

-- hypoallergenic bed linens;
+- hypoallergenic bed linens, bed boards;

-- whirlpool baths;
+- ~ whirlpool baths;

-- handrails, ramps, elevators, and stair glides;

-- ~ telephones;

-- adjustments made to a vehicle;

-- foot orthotics;

-- changes made to a home or place of business; or

-- repair or replacement of equipment you lose or damage through neglect.
+- handrails, ramps, elevators, and stair glides; - telephones; - adjustments made to a vehicle; - foot orthotics; - changes made to a home or place of business; or - repair or replacement of equipment you lose or damage through neglect.